Skip to Main Content Skip to Footer

 Major Requirements

 The major in Educational Studies provides carefully structured opportunities for students to engage in the study of education as an interdisciplinary field of social inquiry and advocacy.
-Through participation in thematically related courses, community engagement experiences, and completion of an integrative capstone seminar and reflective portfolio, students are supported in their preparation for teaching and/or in exploring issues emerging from interactions among contemporary educational systems and broader social, cultural, political, and ethical contexts.
+Through participation in thematically related courses, community engagement experiences, and completion of an integrative capstone seminar and reflective portfolio, students are supported in their preparation for exploring issues emerging from interactions among contemporary educational systems and broader social, cultural, political, and ethical contexts.
 Students are further encouraged to integrate their interests in education with continuing academic preparation in a supporting major, in addition to their evolving commitment to social advocacy in diverse forms and settings.

 Teaching & Learning Emphasis